CO.STARTERS for Causes

 Inspired by The Business Model Canvas, the Co.Starters Canvas provides an intuitive visual map to help participants understand, organize and test their ideas.

-The next cohort will start on June 6th, meeting every Tuesday night for 9 weeks at Causeway.
+The next cohort will start in the coming months (date coming soon), and we will be meeting every Monday night for 9 weeks at Causeway.
+Our We will host our Celebration night at the end of the 9 weeks.
 The course fee is $150, which includes course materials, office hours with the program facilitator to address your individual needs, and access to community events, networking opportunities, and other resources.
 We don’t want cost to be a barrier, so we are willing to offer a weekly payment plan of around $16 per class if necessary.

 This class will focus on identifying and testing your assumptions, articulating your vision and mission, discovering personal strengths, and identifying obstacles.